MonolithProjects/ansible-user_management/README.md

 **Note:** this role is using local facts on each server to store user names listed
 in `user_management`.
 Once you will remove the user from `user_management`
 list, the user and the home directory will be deleted from the server.
 The users
-not listed in the list, will be not touched.
+not listed in the list, will remain untouched.

 #### This role can:
 - create users